 Equity, Diversification, and Inclusion Efforts

 We value diversity of backgrounds, expertise and opinion in our organizing committee, steering committee as well as our keynote speakers and invited speakers for the COSI track.
-Our proposed keynote speaker list will feature female scientists and scientists from outside North America every year.
+Last year, although we invited, we did not have a female keynote speaker.
+This year our proposed keynote speaker list will feature more female scientists and scientists from outside North America.
 We will also ensure at least one relatively junior faculty who is doing high impact work in the recent years will be invited as a keynote.
-When selecting invited talks, we will consider balance in topics covered and in representation of different career stages.
-In particular, we will actively seek out speakers from underrepresented groups in the field, including women, racial and ethnic minorities, and individuals from diverse geographic regions.
+When selecting invited talks, we considered the balance in topics covered and in representation of different career stages.
+This year we will further seek out speakers from underrepresented groups in the field, including women, racial and ethnic minorities, and individuals from diverse geographic regions.
 We will also make a concerted effort to include voices from non-traditional academic or research settings, such as industry, to reflect the full spectrum of the Systems Immunology field.
+We have done a good job at this in 2025 with multiple attendees from industry who were active participants and gave good feedback in industry involvement for the next year.
 The ultimate goal of the meeting is to provide a platform for information exchange and stimulate collaborations in the broad field of Systems Immunology among a diverse set of attendees that is representative of the general ISMB audience

 DREAM Challenges